Star-nikki/Dice_Simulator/README.md

 # Dice_Simulator
+Virtual dice roller.
 Using if else in python.